i2p/i2p.www/i2p2www/spec/proposals/167-service-records.rst

 The service records are public and visible to floodfills, unless the leaseset is encrypted.
 Any router requesting the leaseset will be able to see the service records.

+A SRV record other than "self" (i.e., one that points to a different hostname/b32 target) does not require the consent of the targeted hostname/b32.
+It's not clear if a redirection of a service to an arbitrary destination could facilitate some sort of attack, or what the purpose of such an attack would be.
+However, this proposal mitigates such an attack by requiring that the target also publish a "self" SRV record.
+Implementers must check for a "self" record in the leaseset of the target.

 Compatibility